getAlby/splitaddress/README.md

 This will return an address like `divinehill76@splitaddress.fly.dev`.
 Any sats sent to this address will be forwarded to the splits.

 Please note: 1% will be reserved for each split for fees.
 At least 2 sats must be allocated to a split for the payment to be sent.
 Any unspent sats will be consumed by the receiver Alby account (see .env.example).
-The request split percentages must be whole numbers and add up to exactly 100%.
+The request split percentages must be whole numbers and not exceed 100%.

 ## Installation